 The ACRP focuses on climate change impacts and their solutions, adaptation, mitigation and their mutual interrelation.
-The intent is to provide scientific background for the implementation of the Austrian strategy for adaptation to climate change, the Climate and Energy Strategy of the Austrian government (#mission2030) and the Paris Agreement in Austria.
-Research focused on technologyspecific climate mitigation is financed under the 'Energieforschungsprogramm 2019' (the energy RTD programme of the Climate and Energy Fund) and under various calls of the Federal Ministry of Transport, Innovation and Technology (BMVIT) and will not be funded by the ACRP.
+The intent is to provide scientific background for the implementation of the Austrian strategy for adaptation to climate change, the National Energy and Climate Plan (NEKP) and the Paris Agreement in Austria.
+Research focused on technology-specific climate mitigation is financed under the "Energieforschungsprogramm 2020" (the energy RTD programme of the Climate and Energy Fund) and under various calls of the Federal Ministry of Climate Action, Environment, Energy, Mobility innovation and Technology and will not be funded by the ACRP.